 American political institutions and development, Congress, political parties, lawmaking, separation-of-powers, political economy

-Jeffery A. Jenkins is Provost Professor of Public Policy, Political Science, and Law, Judith & John Bedrosian Chair of Governance and the Public Enterprise, Director of the Bedrosian Center, and Director of the Political Institutions and Political Economy (PIPE) Collaborative.
+Jeffery A. Jenkins is Provost Professor of Public Policy, Political Science, and Law, Judith & John Bedrosian Chair of Governance and the Public Enterprise, Director of the Bedrosian Center, Director of the Political Institutions and Political Economy (PIPE) Collaborative, and Maria B. Crutcher Professor of Citizenship and Democratic Values.

 His research interests include American Political Institutions and Development (with a special emphasis on Congress and political parties).
 Two of his recent books include: Republican Party Politics and the American South, 1865-1968 (Cambridge University Press, 2020) with Boris Heersink — which won the 2021 V. O. Key Award (from SPSA) and the 2021 J. David Greenstone Prize (from APSA) — and Congress and the First Civil Rights Era, 1861-1918 (University of Chicago Press, 2021) with Justin Peck.